Isaacgv/stroke_heart_prediction/README.md

 # Heart Stroke Predictions Model In Production

-## Users :
+## Users : :stethoscope:
-* Medical professionals
+* Medical professionals :man_health_worker:
-* Clinics / hospitals
+* Clinics / hospitals :hospital:
-* Medical devices
+* Medical devices :microscope:

-## Usage Description:
+## Usage Description: :anatomical_heart: :collision:

-* After providing the necessary information to the health professionals of the user or inputting his or her personal & health information on the medical device or the Web Interface.
+After providing the necessary information to the health professionals of the user or inputting his or her personal & health information on the medical device or the Web Interface.
 Our model will use the the information provided by the user above to predict the probability of him having a stroke.
 After that the Web interface will display a detailed result about the patient status and possible precautions or advices to visit a professional